-Such information may be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.
+IBM Corporation Site Counsel 2455 South Road Such information may be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.

-The licensed program described in this information and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement, or any equivalent agreement between us.
+The licensed program described in this document and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement or any equivalent agreement between us.